Browse by Medical Category

 The Palliative Care team can provide information about a wide range of options for care, whether in the hospital, in another inpatient setting, or in the home.
 The goal is to facilitate a smooth transition, and to assure that care continues in keeping with the patient's goals and wishes.
 If and when hospice care is needed, Palliative Care can assist with making referrals to a hospice program in the patient's community.

-The Division of Palliative Care also sees patients and their families on an outpatient basis.
+The Palliative Care team also sees patients and their families on an outpatient basis.
 Regular office hours are held daily in the Yawkey Center for Outpatient Care.
 Visits usually focus on pain and symptom management, counseling, advance care planning, and arranging for services in the community.
 Routine visits may be scheduled by calling 617-724-4000 and asking for the Palliative Care scheduler.

 When an illness has progressed to an advanced stage, treatment to relieve pain and other symptoms continues.
 The Palliative Care team will remain closely involved, with a focus on intensive caring.
 The goal is to help the patient live life to the fullest with quality and dignity.

 The Palliative Care team realizes that the pain of loss for a family continues after the death of a loved one.
 The team will keep in contact with the family in a variety of ways to offer support and to make suggestions for resources in the community, such as bereavement support groups.
-The Division of Palliative Care mails one-page Bereavement Readings to the families at regular intervals during the first year after the death.
+The Division of Palliative Care & Geriatric Medicine mails one-page Bereavement Readings to the families at regular intervals during the first year after the death.

 Learn more about bereavement support